otrv4/otrv4/otrv4.md

 #### Validating Prekey Ensembles

-Use the following checks to validate a Prekey Ensamble.
-If any of the checks fail, ignore the ensamble:
+Use the following checks to validate a Prekey Ensemble.
+If any of the checks fail, ignore the Prekey Ensemble:

   1. Check that all the instance tags on the Prekey Ensemble's values are the same.